Qepanna/goFlux/README.md

 time you install the package, it must first be detached before being updated.

-> The package is actively being updated **every day**.
-To make sure that
+> The package is constantly being updated with new functions or
-> you are using the latest version, re-install the package every time
+> de-bugging.
+To make sure that you are using the latest version,
-> you use it.
+> re-install the package every time you use it.

 ``` r
 try(detach("package:goFlux", unload = TRUE), silent = TRUE)